-An understanding of those who have not told anyone at all about their estrangement and provision of interviews for those who cannot provide evidence, in line with best practice from Student Awards Agency Scotland.
+An understanding of those who have not told anyone at all about their estrangement and provision of interviews for those who cannot provide evidence, in line with practice from Student Awards Agency Scotland.

-Better guidance for professionals who are writing reference letters, understanding that such guidance is fair and reasonable in aiding access to finance for the most vulnerable students.
+Better guidance for professionals who are writing reference letters, understanding that such guidance is fair and necessary to aid access to finance for the most vulnerable students.